FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: FLEXGUARD

 \subsubsection{Feedback Direction}

 This dimension describes how corrective forces or cues are oriented relative to the body.
-We identified four strategies. \FD{opposing} feedback resists unwanted momentum, such as adding friction in a lateral raise to counter swinging. \FD{guiding} feedback nudges the user toward the correct path, for example assisting with rep completion or steering the arms back into the proper motion plane, as N6 described when correcting form during a dumbbell incline fly. \FD{attentional} feedback provides localized cues without displacement, such as vibration in a dumbbell front hold to warn when the arms drop below a safe angle as suggested by N1.
-Finally, \FD{compressive} feedback applies inward pressure, for instance stabilizing the core to maintain posture, which participants (e.g., E3, E4, E5) emphasized with their trainees, “\textit{always engage the core}.”
+We identified four strategies. \FD{opposing} feedback was discussed in 6 of 9 sessions, to resist unwanted momentum, such as adding friction in a lateral raise to counter swinging as N3 marks \textit{"Right now I feel the restriction in the different direction.
+When I try to lean my arm toward my body, I feel the restriction this way."}.
+4 sessions mentioned \FD{guiding} feedback nudges the user toward the correct path, for example assisting with rep completion or steering the arms back into the proper motion plane, as N6 described when correcting form during a dumbbell incline fly, "\textit{you know, to kind of like shift your arm back to make sure you're not using the wrong muscle.}". \FD{attentional} feedback provides localized cues without displacement, such as vibration in a dumbbell front hold to warn when the arms drop below a safe angle as suggested by N1.
+Finally, \FD{compressive} feedback applies inward pressure, for instance stabilizing the core to maintain posture, which participants in three sessions (e.g., E3, E4, E5) emphasized with their trainees, “\textit{always engage the core}.”